wildsingapore

 Legends of Ubin

 The traditional story of Ubin's formation tells of a Frog, a Pig and an Elephant that challenged each other to a race from Singapore to Johor across the Straits.
 Anyone that failed would be turned into a rock.
-The frog failed and turned into Pulau Sekudu or Frog Island.
+The frog failed and turned into Pulau Sekudu or Frog Island, which has a large frog-shaped boulder.
 The Pig and Elephant also failed and turned into Pulau Ubin.

 Back to exploring Ubin